AndieWill510/tinydoor/Options/092-the-wrong-blend-will-drain-your-life.md

 The painful thing is that a so-called good day can create a bad day.

-Too much effort.

-Too much brightness.

-Too much social repair.
+Too much effort, brightness or social repair.

 Too much being brave.